gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 These richest sites should likely have been in the southernmost locations such as Mexico, which is heavily undersampled.
-For instance, all but two species were seen there at least once, but the maximum number of species recorded in a single checklist was lower than in the US and in Canada @tbl:ebird, which was a little surprising.
+For instance, all but two species were seen there at least once, but the maximum number of species recorded in a single checklist was lower than in the US and in Canada (@tbl:ebird), which was a little surprising.
-Hence, there might have been extremely rich communities that were not sampled sufficiently to reveal their true community structure.
+Hence, some extremely rich communities might not have been sampled sufficiently to reveal their true community structure.
-On the other hand, our models might have been too optimistic in predicting the existence of such rich sites.
+On the other hand, our models might have been too optimistic in predicting the existence of such rich sites, but, in any case, our method did provide interesting ecological insights.
-In any case, our method did provide relevant and novel ecological insights, as we expected.
-The concurrence of our SDM predictions for intermediate and species-poor sites with the raw occurrence data, as well as the results of @HeinGron17, is promising.
+The concurrence of our results, both occurrence and SDM based, with those of @HeinGron17 for intermediate and species poor sites is promising.
 The possibility of finding new associations should therefore only encourage to push its use even further.